-Similar to previous years, the economic condition of Palau Community College continues to be directly tied to that of the Republic of Palau (Government).
-For the past twenty-four years, the national government has provided basically level funding to the College.
-That fact, and other factors like the continued possibility of declining revenues due to declining enrollment as well as the increasing price of goods and services are factors that may move the College Board of Trustees to consider and act to increase tuition and fees to meet the ever-increasing cost of providing higher education programs and services.
-The College is now preparing a proposal that may be submitted to the Board of Trustees to consider increase in tuition.
+The economic condition of Palau Community College continues to be directly tied to that of the Republic of Palau (Government).
+For the past twenty-five years, the national government has provided basically level funding to the College.
+That fact, and other factors like the continued declining revenues due to declining enrollment as well as the increasing price of goods and services are factors that may move the College Board of Trustees to consider and act to increase tuition and fees to meet the ever-increasing cost of providing higher education programs and services.
+The College has prepared a proposal to the Board of Trustees to consider increase in tuition.